Couples Therapy

 - In need of support with co-parenting or guidance to separate in a collaborative, peaceful way?

-If so, couples therapy can help you and your partner make sense of these experiences and find a steadier path forward.
+If so, couples therapy can help you and your partner make sense of these experiences and find a clear path forward.

 My Approach to Couples Therapy

-For couples whose conflict is shaped by past trauma or heightened nervous system reactivity, individual work such as EMDR therapy can also support deeper regulation and emotional repair alongside couples work.
+For couples whose conflict is shaped by past trauma or heightened nervous system reactivity, individual EMDR therapy can also support deeper healing alongside couples work , helping each partner build the inner regulation that makes true connection possible.

 How Couples Therapy Can Help